A step-by-step guide to what sells on Amazon during the holidays, and repricing for maximizing profits during the Amazon sales explosion.

 I put together a video version of this article (but the article is more in-depth).
 Here it is:

-What sells on Amazon during the holidays?
+What books sell most on Amazon during the holidays?

 If your answer is “everything,” that’s not quite accurate.